Wearing a thrifted top and shorts, both in my closet since 2017

 Synthetic fibers like polyester, nylon, and acrylic shed microplastics each time they’re washed.
 (Most activewear and fast fashion pieces are made out of synthetics.)
 To prevent microplastic pollution, consider using a Guppyfriend washing bag.
 The bag will capture 90-95% of microfibers, and it protects your clothing like a delicates bag would, extending the life of your pieces.

 I got my Guppyfriend bag from Organic Basics (use my code LILYOBX for 10% off), but you can also find it at REI and Patagonia, which may be easier for my American friends.
 I’ve used my bag for several washes now, and I can see visible fibers gathering in the corners of the bag after each wash.
+See my full review of the Guppyfriend bag to learn more about it.

 There are also filters you can add to your washing machine to catch microfibers, but they’re not as easy to maintain.
 There’s an ongoing movement in the UK to get filters added to new domestic and commercial machines, and you can sign the petition to show your support if you’re a UK resident.
 I don’t know of any current movements in the US or elsewhere, but let me know if there are others and I’ll add them in!